tobiasdigital/blueprints-learn.en/help/blueprints/web-personalization/behavioral.md

 ## Guardrails

-By default the segment sharing service allows a maximum of 75 audiences to be shared for each Adobe Analytics report suite.
+By default, the segment sharing service allows a maximum of 75 audiences to be shared for each Adobe Analytics report suite.
 If Audience Manager is being used for audience sharing, there is no limit on the number of audiences that can be shared.

 ## Implementation Prerequisites